HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_user_profiler_rule.md

-# 14. Creating the user profiler rule
+# Creating the user profiler rule

-Use the Personalization Editor to create a profiler rule for users who qualify as customers for Gold Offers in the Personalized Offers resource collection.

-Before you begin this procedure, ensure that you have modified the resource collection properties to specify the Translator Class.
+In this topic, you will learn how to use the Personalization Editor to create a profiler rule for users who qualify as customers for Gold Offers in the Personalized Offers resource collection.
+Before you begin, ensure that you have modified the resource collection properties to specify the Translator Class.

 In the Personalization Editor, follow these steps:

 1. Within the Pers Offers folder, click **New > Rule**.

-2. Enter the following values:

-    1. In the **New Rule** field, type **Pers Offers User Profiler**.
+2. In the **New Rule** field, enter **Pers Offers User Profiler**.

-    2. Select **Profiler** in the Rule Type menu.
+2. Select **Profiler** from the Rule Type dropdown list.

 3. Click **Profile**, type **Gold** in the Profile field, and click **Submit**.